MarkDing/IoT-Developer-Boot-Camp-Wiki/common/IoT-OTA-Update.md

   <img src="files/CM-IoT-OTA-Update/2020-03-24-18-48-45.png">
 </div>

 Generate the source code and build the project.
-Copy generated ZigbeeOTAUpdate.ota file to build/exe/ota-files under Z3GatewayHost project.
+Copy generated ZigbeeOTAClient.ota file to build/exe/ota-files under Z3GatewayHost project.

 Python script can do this in automatic way.